Icinga/icinga2/doc/7-cli-commands.md

 ## <a id="cli-commands"></a> Icinga 2 CLI Commands

-Icinga 2 ships its own integrated CLI commands supporting bash-autocompletion.
+Icinga 2 comes with a number of CLI commands which support bash autocompletion.

 These CLI commands will allow you to use certain functionality provided by and around the Icinga 2 daemon.